Dear Community Members:

 More and more of our youth are moving into successful leadership roles as a result of attending the program.

 For example, one youth in the program’s pilot group in 2017 was being bullied at school and self harming, and was consumed by thoughts of killing herself.
 While her family was very supportive, there was a lack of resources available to help her in the county.
 Through AIRY, she was able to open up in a safe space, make art, and receive peer support.
-She followed her passion in community arts, and at age 17, entered the early undergraduate track at MCLA with advanced standing.
-She is now in her sophomore year of college, has completed several arts internships, and is employed as a skills counselor helping other young people.
+She followed her passion in community arts, and at age 17, entered college and is pursuing her dream successfully.

 A second pilot member suffered from chronic anxiety and social phobias, and had been hospitalized for a suicide attempt.
 She and her mother turned to AIRY in great desperation.
 In AIRY she learned new life skills while making art with peers.
 She overcame her social anxiety and went on to speak and perform original music at public events advocating for youth suicide prevention.
-Last year she had her own art exhibit during the Artswalk which showcased her masterful digital drawings.
-This winter, she produced the program’s first short digital film.
-It was received with great reception at the Love Yourself event at the Colonial Theatre, and is a story of hope shared across social media.
+Last year she had her own art exhibit during the Artswalk which showcased her masterful work.
+She went on to produce short films which provide hope to others across social media.

 Please help us make this valuable program a sustainable resource in Berkshire County.
 Every dollar you can contribute goes directly to helping the next generation, not only survive, but thrive.

 To make a contribution, please make your check payable to:

 Arts in Recovery, Attn: Marney Schorr, 311 North St, Studio 12, Pittsfield MA 01201